auxoncorp/modality-trace-recorder-plugin/README.md

   - `ignored-object-classes` — Array of object classes to ignore processing during ingest (e.g. `[queue, semaphore]`)
   - `user-event-channel` — Instead of `USER_EVENT @ <task-name>`, use the user event channel as the event name (`<channel> @ <task-name>`).
   - `user-event-format-string` — Instead of `USER_EVENT @ <task-name>`, use the user event format string as the event name (`<format-string> @ <task-name>`).
+  - `user-event-format-string-channels` — Same as `user-event-format-string` but for a specific set of channels.
   - `[[user-event-channel-name]]` — Use a custom event name whenever a user event with a matching channel is processed.
     * `channel`— The input channel name to match on.
     * `event-name`— The Modality event name to use.